Claude Rilly

-Claude Rilly (born 1960) is a French linguist, Egyptologist, and archaeologist at the CNRS who primarily specializes in Meroitic and Nilo-Saharan languages.
+Claude Rilly (born November 4, 1959) is a French linguist, Egyptologist, and archaeologist at the French National Centre for Scientific Research who primarily specializes in Meroitic and Nilo-Saharan languages.
+He is professor at the École pratique des hautes études since 2019.

 He is also the Director of the French Archaeological Mission in Sedeinga, Sudan.

+In 2003, he received a PhD in Egyptology and Linguistics.
+His doctoral advisor was Pascal Vernus.

 Linguistics

 Rilly proposed the Northern Eastern Sudanic languages in 2010.